 - All children and youth with disabilities should be provided a free and appropriate educational program, which recognizes individual needs and differences.

 - All children and youth identified with disabilities shall be provided special education programs and services within the public schools at no cost to the individual, parent, or legal guardian.

 - A system for the early identification of disabilities in children has been established and those identified shall be provided a range of educational programs and services in the least restrictive setting.

 - Through interagency collaboration the Caroline County Public School System will initiate, develop and maintain an effective and efficient delivery system of programs and services for children and youth with disabilities.

 - Administrators, teachers, and specialists shall have the competencies necessary to provide quality educational programs and services for children and youth with disabilities.
 Systematic evaluation shall measure the appropriateness and quality of administrative and instructional programs for children and youth with disabilities.

 For additional information, contact the Department of Special Education, at 410-479-3246.

 Coordinator of Special Education: Robin Fox

 Teacher Specialist: Valerie Ebling, Elizabeth Saylor, Carissa Hollinger and Katie Birmingham

-Transition Specialist: Thomas Robbins and Ann Fink
+Transition Specialist: Ann Fink